mountaineerbr/dotfiles/README.md

       888_,o8P'"888,_ _,88P   88,     888    888o88oo,.__888oo,__88b    dP
       MMMMP"`    "YMMMMMP"    MMM     "MM,   MMM""""YUMMM""""YUMMM"YMmMY"

-Run control

-## Dotfiles and other c files
+## Dotfiles, run control and c files

 __Most shell functions and aliases are at file *.rc*__.
 That is sourced from both _.bashrc_ and _.zshrc_, which contains configs for each shell.